withastro/roadmap/proposals/partials.md

 # Drawbacks

 - It could be unexpected that a component styles are not included.
-- Fragments need to be styled with global styles.
+- partials need to be styled with global styles.
 This could mean using `<style is:global>`, or imported CSS, or an atomic CSS library like Tailwind.
-- Use-cases where you want both a page and a fragment in the same file are not possible.
+- Use-cases where you want both a page and a partial in the same file are not possible.

 # Alternatives

-The other major alternative considered was a file-naming convention such as `todo.fragment.astro`.
-The `.fragment` would be used to know that the page is for a fragment.
-This would add extra work to routing, where as the `export const fragment` solution contains the problem to the runtime and build plugin (which already exists).
+The other major alternative API considered was a file-naming convention such as `todo.partial.astro`.
+The `.partial` would be used to know that the page is for a partial.
+This would add extra work to routing, where as the `export const partial` solution contains the problem to the runtime and build plugin (which already exists).

+## Including head content but not doctype

+One piece of feedback on this RFC has been to include scripts and styles, but not the doctype.
+This way a partial can still include things like scoped component styles.

+However this idea doesn't add up to scrutinity.
+If you include scripts/styles then you run the risk of FOUC as the styles are loaded asynchronously.
+You also run into issues of the scripts/styles being added every time the partial is used.
+For global scripts in particular, this will produce unexpected results.

+The conclusion here is that you *must* have client-side code that manages scripts/styles, diffing them into the head, and waiting on them to load before inserting the rest of the partial.
+And if you have code for this, then the doctype isn't a problem either.

 # Adoption strategy